WormLabCaltech/mprsq/README.md

 │   README.md
 │   kallisto_commands_sh
 │
 └───input -- input files used for this project.
-Note: due to their size, HD5 files are gitignored, but can be found at the GEO.
+Note: due to their size, HD5
+             files are gitignored, but can be found at the GEO.
-└───experimental_docs - experimental documents for this project └───sleuth_all_adjusted - contains R code for sleuth processing └───src - contains all jupyter notebooks with python analysis └───output
+└───experimental_docs - experimental documents for this project └───sleuth_all_adjusted - contains R code for sleuth processing └───src - contains all Jupyter notebooks with python analysis └───output
       └─── supplementary_tables/ -- contains CSV files containing quantified results
       └─── rank_plots/ -- pairwise rank plots for all pairwise combinations